What exactly is “property & casualty” business insurance?

 The higher the risk involved in running your business, the higher your premium will be.

 How do I make a claim?

 Before your business suffers a loss or damage, you should have an insurance agent personally assigned to you.
 This will be the first call you make in the event you need to file a claim.

 Your insurance professional will take down all the information you provide about the incident, including your statement.

-Your agent should be your personal representative through the entire process – from claim to payment.
-The agent’s primary goal should be to ensure that the claim is processed as quickly and seamlessly as possible, understanding that the most important objective is to minimize the effect of the damage or loss will have on your ability to continue to run your business.
+Your agent should be your personal representative through the entire process – from claim through to payment.
+The agent’s primary goal will be to ensure that your claim is processed as quickly and seamlessly as possible, understanding that the most important objective is to minimize the effect of the damage or loss on your ability to continue to run your business.

 I have a home-based business, do I still need property & casualty insurance?